MicrosoftDocs/SupportArticles-docs/Microsoft365/compliance/ediscovery/ediscovery-results-export-fails.md

 ---
 title: Export failed with error type FailedToSearchMailboxes error when export eDiscovery search results.
 description: Describes a problem that triggers an error message when you try to export eDiscovery search results to a PST file in the Exchange admin center in Exchange Online.
 Provides a resolution.
 author: MaryQiu1987
 ms.author: v-maqiu
 manager: dcscontentpm
 audience: ITPro
 ms.topic: troubleshooting
-ms.service: microsoft-365-compliance
 localization_priority: Normal
 ms.custom:
   - CSSTroubleshoot
 appliesto:
   - Exchange Online
 search.appverid: MET150
 ---